-Upon receipt of a Formal Complaint of sexual harassment, the College will provide interim supportive measures and reasonable protective measures to a Complainant and a Respondent to prevent further acts of harassment, and to provide a safe educational and work environment.
-The College will determine the necessity and scope of any interim supportive measures.
-Interim supportive measures are non-disciplinary, non-punitive individualized services offered as appropriate, as reasonably available, to the Complainant or the Respondent before or after the filing of a formal complaint.
+Upon receipt of a Formal Complaint of sexual harassment, the College may provide interim supportive measures and reasonable protective measures to a Complainant and a Respondent to prevent further acts of harassment and to provide a safe educational and work environment.
+Interim supportive measures are non-disciplinary, non-punitive services offered as appropriate to the Complainant or the Respondent before or after the filing of a Formal Complaint.
 Such measures are designed to restore or preserve equal access to the College's education programs or activities without unreasonably burdening the other party.
-Even when a Complainant or Respondent does not specifically request that interim protective action be taken, the College, after conducting an individualized safety and risk analysis and determined an immediate threat to physical health or safety, may choose to impose interim supportive measures at its discretion to ensure the safety of any individual, the broader College community, or the integrity of the review process.
+Even when a Complainant or Respondent does not specifically request that interim protective action be taken, the College may choose to impose interim supportive measures at its discretion to ensure the safety of any individual, the broader College community, or the integrity of the review process.